bmolnar91/workbook/module_oop.md

 C# modifiers are quite similar to those in Java, with several small differences.
 Each member of a class, or the class itself, can be declared with an access modifier to define the scope of permitted access.
 Classes that are not declared inside other classes can only specify the public or internal modifiers.
 Nested classes, like other class members, can specify any of the following five access modifiers:

-- private: Visible only within the given class.
+- `private`: Visible only within the given class.
-- protected: Visible only within the given class and from derived classes.
+- `protected`: Visible only within the given class and from derived classes.
-- internal: Visible only within the same assembly.
+- `internal`: Visible only within the same assembly.
-- protected internal: Visible only to the current assembly or types derived from the containing class.
+- `protected internal`: Visible only to the current assembly or types derived from the containing class.
-- public: Visible to all.
+- `public`: Visible to all.

-//In C#, the default access modifier for members is private, while in Java, access defaults to anywhere from within the containing package!//
+//In C#, the default access modifier for members is `private`, while in Java, access defaults to anywhere from within the containing package!//

 #### What’s the difference between using `override` and `new` keywords when defining method in child class?